cq615/BIGM-motion-tracking/README.md

 # Generative Myocardial Motion Tracking via Latent Space Exploration with Biomechanics-informed Prior

-Demo code accompanying the paper of the same title (accepted by MedIA).
+Demo code accompanying the paper of the same title.

 Pretrained model will be uploaded upon publication.